-In Europe, we currently use 16 tonnes of material per person per year, of which 6 tonnes become waste.
-In 2010, total waste production in the EU amounted to 2,5 billion tons.
-From this total only a limited (albeit increasing) share (36%) was recycled, while the rest was land-filled or burned, of which some 600 million tons could be recycled or reused.
+In 2018, the annual amount of material consumed by humanity passed 100bn tonnes for the first time.
+In the last two years, consumption has jumped by more than 8% but the reuse of resources has fallen from 9.1% to 8.6%.
+Total waste production in the EU amounted to 2,3 billion tons.
+From this total, only a limited (albeit increasing) share (38%) was recycled, while the rest was land-filled or burned, of which some 600 million tons could be recycled or reused.

 Rearranging the Furniture, a report by the UK’s RSA’s (Royal Society for the encouragement of Arts, Manufacturing and Commerce) projected that over 80% of the environmental impact of products we use every day is built in at the concept design stage, and that furniture is an area of concern when it comes to end of life disposal.
 If furniture isn’t designed to be recycled, it can be almost impossible to recycle it, and is simply thrown away.
 So what should you look out for?